 The penalty for this breach is up to 20 pu.

 A person who provides or receives sex work services must take all reasonable steps to minimise the risk of getting or spreading sexually transmissible infections while providing or receiving those services.
 The penalty is up to 20 pu.

-Sex work Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. providers, brothel managers or escort agency managers must not permit a sex worker to work during any period when they know the worker is infected with a sexually transmissible infection.
+Sex work service providers, brothel managers or escort agency managers must not permit a sex worker to work during any period when they know the worker is infected with a sexually transmissible infection.
 The penalty is up to 50 pu.

 If a sex worker worked when they knew they were infected with a sexually transmissible infection the penalty is up to 20 pu.